vircadia/vircadia-web-sdk/jsdoc/sdk-mainpage.md

 The <strong>Vircadia Web SDK</strong> is a JavaScript SDK for developing web-based clients for virtual worlds powered by Vircadia.
-Vircadia servers provide the worlds (a.k.a. "domains") to visit and the global metaverse services that connect the users and worlds.
+Vircadia domain servers provide the worlds (a.k.a. "domains") to visit, and the Vircadia metaverse server provides global services that connect the users and domains.
 See the user docs to [Understand the Architecture](https://docs.vircadia.dev/explore/get-started/architecture.html).

 This SDK provides interfaces to: